computation-structures/course/L01_Basics_of_Information.md

 <p>It&#700;s easy to perform a parity check: simply count the
 number of 1s in the code word.
 If it&#700;s even, a single-bit error has NOT occurred; if it&#700;s odd, a single-bit error HAS occurred.
-We&#700;ll see in a couple of chapters that the Boolean function exclusive-or can be used to perform parity checks.</p>
+We&#700;ll see in a couple of lectures that the Boolean function exclusive-or can be used to perform parity checks.</p>